 Toddlers & Babies – It’s easy to dress tiny humans in cute clothes!
-Just be sure it’s nothing too bulky (overalls, vests, collars, ruffles) that will ride up and cover their faces.
+Just be sure it’s nothing too bulky (overalls, vests, collars, ruffles) that could ride up and cover their faces.
 Shoes are optional.
 And make sure diapers are completely covered!

 What NOT to wear:

 - No bright white.
 White blows out in photos and loses detail.
 Go for a cream instead.